Three-Color Luster Bowl with a Checkerboard Pattern

 Not on view

-potters used three colors — olive green, yellow gold, and copper red.
+While this bowl and bowl 64.134 share the creamy yellow body fabric so characteristic of Basra pottery, they represent two very different approaches to luster painting and design, reflecting discrete phases in the history of Abbasid lusterware.
+This bowl belongs to the early phase, associated with the first half of the ninth century.
+Standing on a low foot, its curved sides terminate in an everted lip.
+Polychrome painting, a distinctive feature of early Abbasid lusterware, decorates both the interior and the exterior; here, the potters used three colors — olive green, yellow gold, and copper red.
 Most of the luster ceramics dating to this early period bear nonfigural designs that explore pattern and texture within a rubric of stylized vegetal motifs or geometric frameworks.
 On this bowl, the tension between the structure of the checkerboard format, the variety of patterns within its compartments, and the painterly freedom with which they are executed is particularly successful.
 Reminiscent of a pattern sampler, the decoration includes herringbone designs, “peacock-eye” motifs, and rows of dots and stipples probably inspired by millefiori glass.
 The variety and dynamism of early lusterware design correspond to the expansive and vibrant time of al-Mu‘tasim (r.
 833–42) and his foundation of Samarra, where luster tiles decorated the new palaces, and a period when the distribution of Basra ceramics reached far and wide.

-The second bowl (cat.
-12) represents Basra lusterware roughly a century later.
+Bowl 64.134 represents Basra lusterware roughly a century later.
 The bowl profile now has a straighter wall and lip.
 More significant is the new approach to painting and design.
 The densely patterned backgrounds and the continued use of certain motifs, such as the “peacock eye,” provide continuity with early Abbasid lusterware.
 By this time, however, potters had abandoned polychrome painting in favor of monochrome decoration.
 Their designs are often figural, with central human or animal forms, alone or in symmetrical pairs.
 This bowl depicts confronted peacocks flanking a plant, against a ground filled with a repeated V-shape.
 This shift in decoration may reflect the taste of a new elite, since the period coincides with the arrival of the Buyids in Iraq.

 Ellen Kenney in [Ekhtiar, Soucek, Canby, and Haidar 2011]

 [ E. Safani, New York, until 1952; sold to MMA]

 Jenkins-Madina, Marilyn.
 "Muslim: An Early Fatimid Ceramist."
-Metropolitan Museum of Art Bulletin, New Series, vol. 26 (May 1968). pp. 359-369, ill. fig. 3 (b/w).
+Metropolitan Museum of Art Bulletin, New Series, vol. 26 (May 1968). pp. 359–69, ill. fig. 3 (b/w).